buildingSMART-Portugal/EIR/EIR-EN.md

 ### 3.1.10.
 Platforms and software of the Appointing Party

 The Appointing Party will use the software `<IFCVualisation/VerificationSoftwareName>` to visualise, verify and validate information containers IFC.
-The Lead Appointed Party must verify the proper performance of the information containers IFC on this platform and inform beforehand of potential problems in the interpretation of the IFCs submitted.
+The lead appointed party must verify the proper performance of the information containers IFC on this platform and inform beforehand of potential problems in the interpretation of the IFCs submitted.

 The CDE to be used will be maintained on the Appointing Party's servers and will consist of the `R2U`* CDE solution.